unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-SimpleState.md

     this.DataContext = new BindableHallCrowdednessModel(new HallCrowdednessService());
     ```

-    The `BindableHallCrowdednessModel` is a special MVUX-generated model proxy class that represents a mirror of the `HallCrowdednessModel` adding binding capabilities, for MVUX to be able to recreate and renew the model when an update message is sent by the view.
+    The `BindableHallCrowdednessModel` is a special MVUX-generated bindable proxy class that represents a mirror of the `HallCrowdednessModel` adding binding capabilities, for MVUX to be able to recreate and renew the model when an update message is sent by the view.

 1. Click <kbd>F5</kbd> to run the project